StereoSpike: Depth Learning with a Spiking Neural Network: Related Work

-Following the latter, \cite{DepthEgomotion} presented a neural network that jointly predicted camera pose and per-pixel disparity from stereo inputs.
-However, their reconstructed depth maps remained sparse as they restricted their analyses to pixels where events occurred.
-The work in \cite{tulyakov-et-al-2019} addressed this problem and pushed even further the state-of-the-art on indoor scenarios thanks to 3D convolutions exploiting a specific event embedding.
-In \cite{Hidalgo20threedv}, dense metric depth was recovered from only one camera, and showed very good performances with a recurrent, monocular encoder-decoder architecture on outdoor sequences.
+Following the latter, \cite{DepthEgomotion} proposed a neural network that jointly predicted camera pose and per-pixel disparity from stereo inputs.
+However, their reconstructed depth maps remained sparse as they restricted their analyses to pixels where events occurred. \cite{tulyakov-et-al-2019} addressed this problem and pushed even further the state-of-the-art on indoor scenarios thanks to 3D convolutions exploiting a specific event embedding.
+The model in \cite{EITNet} used the same input embedding and backbone as \cite{tulyakov-et-al-2019}, but proposed a preliminary network using spatially-adaptive normalization (SPADE) \cite{park2019SPADE} to reconstruct grayscale intensity images jointly with depth maps.
+If the performance gain in this case is indeed important, this paradigm is very intensive as it adds much more parameters and FLOPs but also imposes to have access to ground-truth intensity images for training. \cite{DTC_SPADE} also used a similar matching backbone as well as SPADE, but differed in its input encoding.
+In this work, subsequent spike histograms are fed sequentially into a layer of recurrent, non-spiking Leaky-Integrate and Fire (LIF) neurons with different time constants to capture time dependencies at different scales.
+Although this approach can be considered the current state-of-the-art of stereo matching DVS events, this model is difficult to implement on neuromorphic chips, as its activations are dense and not binary.
+Finally, in \cite{Hidalgo20threedv}, dense metric depth was recovered from only one camera, and showed good performances with a recurrent, monocular encoder-decoder architecture on outdoor sequences.
+However, we argue that the task of depth recovery from events has a minor temporal component and can be solved by a fully feedforward model with minimal temporal knowledge; therefore the use of convLSTMs in \cite{Hidalgo20threedv} is suboptimal and unnecessarily costly in terms of computation.